-- lack of school places. - impact on GP resources. - impacts on existing drainage infrastructure. - robustness of soakaway testing for drainage, the pond should be treated as a watercourse (spring with flowing water). - impacts on house prices, if approved houses losing their views over the field should have their Council Tax band reduced. - loss of privacy to mourners visiting the Crematorium and consideration of the Crematoria Act.
+- Lack of school places, impact on GP resources, impacts on existing drainage infrastructure. - Queries over the robustness of soakaway testing for drainage, the pond should be treated as a watercourse (spring with flowing water). - Impacts on house prices, if approved houses losing their views over the field should have their Council Tax band reduced. - Loss of privacy to mourners visiting the Crematorium and consideration of the Crematoria Act.